 Employees: individuals in a payroll employment relationship with the ENAV Group, including senior managers.
+The Company's staff consists of employees of the Parent Company or of the Partners, seconded to the Company.

 Legislative Decree No. 231/2001 or the Decree: Legislative Decree 231 of 8 June 2001 as amended.